dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:18-23 %}

-In the next section we'll using the registry label in our render functions.
+In the next section we will use the registry label in our render functions.

 {% section %}

-## Using Registry Items
+## Using registry items

 Now that the `registry` has been made available to the application and the widgets have been defined, we can use the label instead of the widget classes across the application.